V12.6 – Mary Ormerod

 So there’s Mary Stansfield for you – from riches to riches to riches, widely respected and loved, but erased from the official history of her family.

-All the other Stansfields in this story, including her potential mothers Betty and Hannah, are buried in the private area of Christ Church.
+All the other Stansfields in this story are buried in the private area of Christ Church.
 Interestingly her grandfather John was the very first person to be buried here at Christ Church in April 1825.

 Leave a Comment